 Topics for Master theses

 Examples of thesis topics.
 All MSc thesis projects are aligned with our current research, or explore new research directions.
 Most topics are publishable in principle.
-Actual potential for publication is highly dependent on the level and quality of the work delivered by the student.
+Potential for publication is highly dependent on the level and quality of the work delivered by the student.